 - Does This Remind You of Anything?: Two girls want to take Wiploc home once they see what he can do with his tongue.

-- Exotic Equipment: Just seeing Wiploc use his extremely long and prehensile tongue is enough to make Candy shout, "I want his baby!"
+- Exotic Equipment: Just seeing Wiploc use his extremely long and prehensile tongue is enough to make Candy shout, "I'm taking him home with me."
+After she's spent some time making out with him, she gasps, "I want his baby!" before passing out.

 - Finger Poke of Doom: Mac's "love touch" which is powerful enough to turn a pair of partnered police officers Camp Gay, and reverse the mutual hatred between Ted and Valerie's cat.